Portuguese language in Africa: The role of Portuguese in Africa

 As an official language, Portuguese serves in the realms of administration, education, law, politics and media.
 Given the existing linguistic diversity of the PALOPs, Portuguese also serves the purpose of lingua franca allowing communication between fellow citizens of different ethno-linguistic backgrounds.
 The standard Portuguese used in education, media and legal documents is based on European Portuguese vocabulary used in Lisbon, but African Portuguese dialects differ from standard European Portuguese both in terms of pronunciation and colloquial vocabulary.

-Additionally, Portuguese connects the PALOP countries to one another, to Portugal and to East Timor, Macau and Brazil, the last three were also former Portuguese colonies.
+Additionally, Portuguese connects the PALOP countries to one another, to Portugal and to East Timor, Macau and Brazil, which were also once Portuguese colonies.

 Music is one way in which the linguistic profiles of PALOP have increased.
 Many recording artists from PALOP, in addition to singing in their maternal languages, sing in Portuguese to one degree or another.
 The success of these artists in the world music industry increases international awareness of Portuguese as an African language.

 As a literary language, Portuguese has a strong role in the PALOP.
 Authors such as Francisco José Tenreiro, Luandino Vieira, Mia Couto, Pepetela, Lopito Feijóo, Rui Knopfli, Luis Kandjimbo, Manuel Rui or Ondjaki have made valuable contributions to lusophone literature, prompting an African scent and ideas to the language and creating a place for the Portuguese language in the African imaginary.

 Sub-Saharan Africa is the region where the Portuguese language is most likely to expand, because of the expansion of education and rapid population growth.
 It is also where the language has evolved the most in recent years.
-It is estimated that for 2100 Africa will have the majority of Portuguese speakers in the world, surpassing Brazil.
-The Portuguese speaking African nations together with Brazil, have turned Portuguese into a formidable world language, also making it an important language of the global economy.
+It is estimated that by 2100, Africa will have the majority of Portuguese speakers in the world, surpassing Brazil.
+The Portuguese-speaking African nations together with Brazil, have turned Portuguese into a formidable world language, also making it an important language of the global economy.